hanshenrikjeppesen/ITEK_01_network/README.md

 But first we need to understand the concept of ```computer networks``` try looking at this [YouTube](https://www.youtube.com/watch?v=kNJZ-v263zc){:target="_blank"}

-Networking is exchange of information between different useres of a network.
+Networking is exchange of information between different users of a network.

 ### Support or Contact